Sherkhan Farnood

-An ethnic Uzbek, Farnood is originally from the northern Kunduz Province of Afghanistan.
-He studied chemical engineering full-time while simultaneously running a business in Moscow, Russia.
+An ethnic Uzbek, Farnood was originally from Kunduz Province of northern Afghanistan.
+He studied chemical engineering while simultaneously running a business in Moscow, Russia.
 During the 1980s and 1990s, he ran a hawala, or an informal money transfer organization in Moscow.

 Farnood became a prominent poker player, he took part in the 2008 World Series of Poker Europe (WSOPE) and won his first bracelet.
-Prior to his detention, he spent most of his time in Dubai, United Arab Emirates, where he owned a number of villas under his name on Palm Jumeirah.
+Prior to his detention, he spent most of his time in Dubai, United Arab Emirates, where he owned a number of villas on Palm Jumeirah.